About Me

 I completed my undergraduate degree at Stanford University.
 Advised by Anthony Wagner and tyler bonnen, I studied how biases in our perceptual and memory systems distinctly contribute to race-related bias in our memories.
 I then worked in the Poldrack Lab with Patrick Bissett, collecting large-scale fMRI datasets on cognitive control tasks and studying how inter-individual structure in functional control networks can be recovered with functional alignment and shared response models.

 Previously, I have worked as an investigator, legal assistant, and data scientist at several public interest and community law centers (Habeas Corpus Resource Center, Asian Law Caucus, UnCommon Law).
-I believe that insights from neuroscience and psychology can guide and inspire more restorative approaches to harm and suffering, and I work with my former colleagues to find ways to do so.
+I work with my former and current colleagues to translate neuroscientific insights into restorative approaches to harm, and to critically examine the relationship between (neuro)science and social justice.